-The primary purpose of Sidney Stringer Academy is the advancement of education within the local area.
-To this end, the Academy has continued to develop links with local Primary Schools, which will lead to smooth transition from Primary to Secondary education for the majority of students and in turn this will contribute to the community ethos upheld by the Academy and underpinned by its Admissions Policy.
+The primary purpose of Sidney Stringer Multi Academy Trust is the advancement of education within the local area.
+To this end, the MAT has continued to develop links with local Primary Schools, which will lead to smooth transition from Primary to Secondary education for the majority of students and in turn this will contribute to the community ethos upheld by the Academy's and underpinned by its Admissions Policy.

-The Academy will be giving a high priority to providing public benefit to a cross section of the community regardless of family background.
+The MAT will be giving a high priority to providing public benefit to a cross section of the community regardless of family background.
 Perhaps the greatest benefit that the Academy can offer is the provision of an education that maximises each student's potential to develop principled, informed, open minded and confident citizens who respect the beliefs of others and who are determined to make a positive contribution to society.

-The Academy works in conjunction with a third party, Positive Youth Foundation, to manage its facilities out of hours.
-Building on the initial focus on the use of the artificial football pitch by various local football clubs, Positive Youth Foundation are continuing to grow community use of our facilities throughout the week for a variety of different sporting organisations including gymnastics.
-The Trust also hire out other facilities such as meeting rooms and theatre to local community groups
+The MAT opens its facilities to the community out of hours in three of the Academy's.
+Building on the initial focus of the use of the artificial football pitch by various local football clubs, the MAT are continuing to grow community use of our facilities throughout the week for a variety of different sporting organisations including gymnastics.
+The Trust also hire out other facilities such as classrooms, meeting rooms and theatre to local community groups.